Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_settings.md

 3. Select **Marketplace > Settings**. *The Marketplace Settings page is displayed*.
 4. Set the values for:

     * **Marketplace URL** - select whether your Marketplace is hosted on a subdomain or fully qualified domain name.
-This is required to make your Marketplace available for product publication.
+This is required to make your Marketplace available for product publication:

         * **URL** - select to host your Marketplace on a fully qualified domain name.
 Type the URL where your Marketplace will be available and upload a certificate that matches the specified URL.
         * **Certificate** - for a fully qualified domain name, upload a certificate that matches the specified URL.